stephenslab/dsc/README.md

 ### 0.2.x

+0.2.7.6

+- [minor] Display unused modules with `-h` option

 0.2.7.5

-- Add package installation and version display with `-h` option.
+- Add R / Python packages and version display with `-h` option.
-- Add `.gitignore` to cache folder when a git environment is detected.
+- Add `.gitignore` for cache folder when a git environment is detected.
 - SoS bumped to 0.9.13.3 that now bundles the `pbs` module.

 0.2.7.4